 Email Best Practices for List Management

 How are you growing your lists?
 If people are undoubtedly unsubscribing, you need a way to keep growing your lists.
 Capture leads on your website.
 Include a popup that asks people to give you their emails.
 But most people won’t just give you their emails without something in return.
 Many businesses offer a discount, a free trial, free shipping, or an ebook in exchange for emails.
 It’s a small price to pay so that you can have a solid email list.
-You can also ask for emails through social media campaigns.
+You can also ask for emails through a social media campaign.
 Just remember that asking for emails works best if users are getting something in return.

 Don’t buy lists.
 You don’t have permission to email these people.
 They didn’t opt in to receive your emails.
 Imagine receiving an email out of the blue from a company that you didn’t want to receive emails from.
 Yes some people may be interested but it’s not worth the risk of being reported as spam.
 If people report you as spam this could affect your deliverability in the future.
 In addition to getting marked as spam, buying email lists will not earn you engagement.
 Just like buying followers in Instagram is a bad idea, it works the same way for emails.
 You want qualified leads that are going to open your emails, click to your website and make a purchase.

 Organize your contacts.
 Do this in a way that makes sense to you.
 There is not set way that you have to organize your contacts.
 Every business is different.
 Some email APIs like MailChimp don’t allow you to send to multiple email lists.
 Instead you need to organize by groups if you want to segment subscribers as well as include multiple on the same email.